kxpan/A-century-of-shifting-native-species-area-curves-reveals-long-term-biodiversity-loss/metadata/data_dictionary.md

 - Species names follow [Specify taxonomic authority, e.g., "Plants of the World Online" or specific taxonomic database]
 - Taxonomy as of [date]

+### Coordinate Reference System
+- WGS84 (EPSG:4326)

+### Data Collection Methods
+[Describe standardized protocols, if any]

+### Known Limitations
+1. [List any known data limitations]
+2. Temporal variation in sampling effort
+3. Potential observer bias in historical records
+4. [Add other limitations]

+### Changes from Original Data Sources
+[If data were modified from cited sources, describe transformations]

 ---

 ## References